Should You Cover Your Pool When It Rains? Expert Guide

 - Free Chlorine (FC): Rain dilutes chlorine levels - add liquid chlorine to restore proper FC/CYA ratio

-- pH levels: Rain typically lowers pH, so test and add soda ash if pH drops below 7.2
+- pH levels: Rain can affect pH levels, so test and add soda ash if pH drops below 7.2

 - Total Alkalinity (TA): May need adjustment to maintain 80-120 ppm range